jmcantrell/arch-bootstrap/README.md

 Look for packages _only_ in this package repository on the live system (e.g. `/mnt/repo`)

+If this is set, it's required to be an absolute path.
 If `BOOTSTRAP_PACKAGE_REPO_NAME` is not set, it will be taken from the first file found in this directory matching `*.db.tar.*`.

 ### `BOOTSTRAP_PACKAGE_REPO_NAME`